Adaptation of a population to a changing environment under the light of quasi-stationarity: Absorption with failures

-\paragraph[L yvA] {Proof of Lemma \ref{yvA} :} This is an immediate consequence of the fact that $Y$ is upper-bounded by the process $Y^{\vee}$ given in \Req{Y+} with initial condition $\ell_M$.
-This bound is uniform in the dynamics of $X_t$ and $M$ and uniform for any $(x, y) \in \cD\iET$.
-It is classical that a.s. $\sup_{t\le t_{\vee}} Y^{\vee}_t < \infty$, which proves the Lemma, see e.g. Lemma 3.3 in \cite{BM15}. \epf
+\paragraph {Step 2: proof of Fact \ref{O_yvA}} This is an immediate consequence of the fact that $Y$ is upper-bounded by the process $Y^{\vee}$ given in \Req{O_Y+} with initial condition $\ell_M$.
+This bound is uniform in the dynamics of $X_t$ and $M$ and uniform for any $(x, y) \in E$.
+It is classical that a.s. $\sup_{t\le t_{\vee}} Y^{\vee}_t < \infty$, which proves the Lemma, see e.g. Lemma 3.3 in \cite{BM15}.

-\paragraph[L ywA] {Proof of Lemma \ref{ywA} :} Like in the proof of Proposition 4.2.3 in \cite{AV_QSD}, we use $r_\vee$ as the upper-bound of the growth rate of the individuals to relate to the formulas for Continuous State Branching Processes.
+\paragraph {Step 3: proof of Fact \ref{O_ywA}} Like in the proof of Proposition 4.2.3 in \cite{AV_QSD}, cf Appendix D, we exploit $r_\vee$ as the upper-bound of the growth rate of the individuals to relate to the formulas for Continuous State Branching Processes.
 Referring for instance to \cite{P16} Subsection 4.2, notably Lemma 5, it is classical that $0$ is an absorbing boundary for these processes (we even have explicit formulas for the probability of extinction).
-This directly entails the result of the present Lemma that the probability of extinction goes uniformly to zero as the initial population size goes to zero. \epf
+This directly entails the result of the present lemma that the probability of extinction tends uniformly to zero as the initial population size tends to zero.